junesirius/junesirius.github.io/_posts/Supernatural/Angelic_Black_Death/SPN-Angelic-black-death-whole-novel.md

 "Like what?"
 Sam's voice brings his mind back.

 "Like I can never grab anyone's hand tight enough to pull them out of misery and pain, to really save them.
 They're just, always, slipping from the hold.
 Taken away.
 Lost."
-Dean's voice cracks, his eyes reflected with shiny stars of lights.
+Dean's voice cracks, his eyes reflected with shiny stars of lights, his hands fisting by his sides.
 "All the time."

 He keeps his eyes straight into the dark night, doesn't move for the slightest until the shininess slowly slips away.

 "Dean."
 Sam sighs, putting a hand on his brother's shoulder briefly, "Cass will come back, he promised.
 He always come back to us, to you."

 Dean gives him a small grateful nod.
-"He better does." he says huskily, "Otherwise I'll go find him myself and kick his ass."
+"He better does," he says huskily, "or I'll go find him myself and kick his ass."

 Sam lets out a short laugh.